What does Austin mean?

 1 feminine form: Austine.Creative forms:

 Austin Malek (A.M.), ..

-Austin is a very popular first name for men (#301 out of 1220) and also a very popular surname or last name for all people (#196 out of 88799).
-(1990 U.S. Census)
+Austin is a very popular first name for males (#301 out of 1220, Top 25%) and also a very popular surname for both adults and children (#241 out of 150436, Top 1%).
+(2000 U.S. Census)

 Austin reached its highest rank of #9 in the U.S. in the year 1997, and is at #69 currently.
 (2015 Birth Statistics)

 Which version is better?with its variant forms and related boy names.
 Prominent related forms of Austin (#69 last year) ranked in the Top 2000 are Agustin (#938 last year), August (#195), Augustin (#1918), Augustine (#820), Augustus (#467), Austen (#1423) and Austyn (#1555).
 Other variants, like Aguistin, are seldom used.
 These forms of Austin were favored in 1995 (average #799) and are now much less widespread (#923, down 66%), with versions such as Austin becoming less stylish.
 Augustine is the most trendy boy name here.